Cutterlab/Caenorhabditis_AGO_Survey/README.md

 # Dynamic birth and death of Argonaute gene family functional repertoire across <i>Caenorhabditis</i> nematodes
 Supplementary data files associated with Fusca et al. 2024.
-Note that for some species, we appended a 5-letter species identifier to the beginning of all gene names for ease of analysis (e.g. D2030.6 in <i>C. elegans</i> is referred to as CELEG.D2030.6).
+Note that for some species, we appended a 5-letter species identifier to the beginning of all gene names for ease of analysis (e.g. D2030.6 in <i>C. elegans</i> is referred to as CELEG.D2030.6). "<i>C.</i> sp.
+24" refers to <i>C. agridulce</i>.
 ## Description of files
 ### N0.tsv
 Orthogroup assignments from OrthoFinder for all 51 <i>Caenorhabditis</i> species analyzed.